crystall1nedev/signing-apt-repo-faq/README.md

 1. **Get the GnuPG utilities.** This is most likely included on your distro of Linux and can be installed with `brew install gnupg` on macOS.

 2. **Generate a new key.** Open a terminal and run `gpg --full-generate-key`.
-Pick `(1) RSA and RSA` as the type, `4096` for the length, and `0` to keep the key from expiring.
+Pick the default option (`(1) RSA and RSA` in this case) as the type (RSA should be `4096` for the length) and `0` to keep the key from expiring.
 Then enter your real name, email address, and an optional comment to fill out the signature details.
 ```
 gpg (GnuPG) 2.4.9; Copyright (C) 2025 g10 Code GmbH
 This is free software: you are free to change and redistribute it.